arvitaly/treest/README.md

 ## Restrictions

-Treest logged all functions arguments and results, so, it imposes some restrictions.
+Treest logged the arguments and results of all functions, so, it imposes some restrictions.
 Shortly, Treest can work only with serializable objects.

 Treest supports all primitive js-types: boolean, plain-object, array, string, number, null, undefined.